 I have never seen a wolf.
 Not in the wild.
 My dad did, once, up north, as they say, in the boundary waters.
 It was early morning and we kids were all asleep in the tent.
 He got up to cook fish someone had caught the night before and to smoke cigarettes.
 There he was on the rocks by the lakeshore with the early morning mist and the sun just coming up and a deer swimming across the lake.
 He went for a camera and took the picture, the deer further away now and almost to the opposite shore, so far now there wasn’t much of a picture so he put the camera down.
 That’s when the wolf showed up.
 The wolf slipped quietly into the water and swam after the deer.
 Then they all disappear into the forest and what happens next he couldn’t see.

 Anyways, we woke up later and ate the fish and my dad said he saw a wolf and weeks later we see the picture of the deer swimming and the early morning light.
 There were other pictures too.
 Of silvery canoes and green canvas tents and kids jumping off rocks into water.

-It is summer and many years later and we don’t have a destination or plan when we head north this time.
+Now it is many years later and we don’t have a destination or much of a plan when we head north.
 Three of us go.
 My sister, son and myself.
-We go to the big lake and watch big ships go from open water to loading dock.
-It rains and rains.
-We eat walleye and then walk out to the end of a pier where there is a lighthouse and across the way, a lift bridge.
-The rain stops and a rainbow shows and the lift bridge goes up, seemingly all at once.
+We go to the big lake and watch ships go from open water to loading dock.
+It starts to rain heavy so we go eat walleye and after, walk out to the end of a pier where there is a lighthouse and across the way, a lift bridge.
+The rain stops and a rainbow shows and the bridge goes up, seemingly all at once.